-The gothic nave was five bays long, with the fifth, western bay between the two towers.
+The Gothic nave was five bays long, with the fifth, western bay between the two towers.
 The aisles were even shorter, four-bay.
 With such a short length, the height of the interior was more pronounced, intensified by sparing architectural divisions.
-The inter-nave arcades were very delicately profiled, only in the corners, without marking the capital zone, making the pillars a part of the wall.
+The inter-nave arcades were very delicately moulded, only in the corners, without marking the capital zone, making the pillars a part of the wall.
 The large plane of the internal façades was interrupted only by vertical wall shafts, while the storey layout was marked only with arcade openings at the bottom and clerestory windows at the top, which distinguished the clear and transparent body of the Poznań cathedral from the cathedrals in Kraków, Gniezno or Wrocław.
 The shafts were placed on pilaster strips, in the central nave with concave edges, and chamfered in the aisles.

 Three entrances led to the Gothic nave: the middle one in the west façade, between the two towers, and two symmetrically located from the north and south, at the height of the second span from the west.
 The western portal from the 15th century was the most solemn entrance, opened for special occasions.
 It had a pointed form, moulded fittings with blue, green and yellow glaze.
 The side portals were connected with the bishop’s seat in the south and the houses of canons and vicars in the north.
 Ordinary people, who later stayed in the aisles, also entered the side entrances.
 In the central nave, a particularly exposed place was occupied by the tomb of Bolesław Chrobry (the Brave), king Przemysł II and his second wife Rychez were also buried there.